Skip to content

 Family-friendly things to do in the hall

 Families can also visit the exhibitions in the Hall to try out the Rainham Tag Trail Challenge.
-With lots of interactive displays including a wind up record player to try, 1950's toys to play with, grind your own coffee, meet the blue felt cat, try out a tricorn hat, a telescope or compass.
+With lots of interactive displays including old fashioned typewriters to try, 1950's toys to play with, grind your own coffee, meet the blue felt cat, try out a tricorn hat, a telescope or compass.
 On the top floor try on an old fashioned nappy and get your adult to try one too then have a lie down on our tiny day beds!

 Hall entry prices for adults and children apply if visiting the exhibition and Hall.